 - 1. On loans that have been approved but not fully disbursed, a lender may submit a request to change the guaranty percentage to the LGPC. - 2.
 Any changes must comply with SBA policy and program constraints. - 3.
 Submit a written request to the LGPC that includes the name of the lender, name of the lending officer, phone number, fax number, name of the borrower, SBA Loan Number and the following information: - a) How it is now; - b) How it should be; and - c) Why justification for the change and any supporting documentation. - 4.
 Post-approval modifications should be sent by e-mail to 7aLoanMod@sba.gov or by fax to 916-735-1975. - 5.
-On fully disbursed loans, lenders may submit a request to change the guaranty percentage to the appropriate CLSC in accordance with SOP 50 57.
+On fully disbursed loans, lenders may submit a request to change the guaranty percentage to the appropriate CLSC in accordance with SOP 50 50.

 III.
-LOAN MATURITIES (13 CFR §120.212)
+LOAN MATURITIES (13 CFR 120.212)

-The loan term must be the shortest appropriate term based on the use of proceeds and the borrower's ability to repay.
+The loan term must be appropriate for the borrower's ability to repay and the use of proceeds.
 Working capital loans and the financing of intangible assets (including goodwill) must not exceed 10 years.
 Equipment loans should not exceed 10 years (or the useful life of the equipment) and real estate loans must not exceed 25 years unless a portion of the loan is used for construction or renovation.
 If the use of proceeds of a real estate loan includes construction or renovation, the construction or renovation period may be added to the 25 year maximum maturity.